-Forty percent of all persons with an initial event¹ in 2009 relapsed into crime within three years.
-The percentage that relapsed among women was 28 percent and 43 percent among men.
-The statistics show a small reduction over time.
+Forty percent of all persons with an initial event¹ in 2014 relapsed into crime within three years.
+The percentage that relapsed among women was 30 percent and 43 percent among men.
+The statistics show minor changes over time.

 The risk of relapsing into crime clearly increases with the number of previous adjudications².
-Ninety three percent among those with nine or more previous adjudications relapsed into crime within three years.
-Among those without any previous adjudication 22 percent relapsed into crime within three years.
+Ninety two percent among those with nine or more previous adjudications relapsed into crime within three years.
+Among those without any previous adjudication 21 percent relapsed into crime within three years.

-It’s common that a liberty depriving sanction in the initial event is followed by a liberty depriving sanction in the relapse event.
-Almost one in three (32 %) of those that relapses into a liberty depriving sanction had a liberty depriving sanction as most interfering sanction in the initial event.
-A total of 54 percent had been deprived of liberty some time prior to the relapse event when previous adjudications 5 years before the initial event are included.
+It is common that a liberty depriving sanction in the initial event is followed by a liberty depriving sanction in the relapse event.
+More than 50 percent had been deprived of liberty some time prior to the relapse event when previous adjudications 5 years before the initial event are included.

 Due to the changes the levels in the new and old recidivism statistics are not directly comparable.
 It is however possible to compare distributions and development patterns.

-¹) An initial event is a release from prison, discharge from closed institutional youth care, completed intensive supervision with electronic monitoring or court sentencing with legal force or conviction decisions with other sanctions.
+¹) An initial event is a release from prison, discharge from closed institutional youth care, discharge from forensic psychiatric care, completed intensive supervision with electronic monitoring or court sentencing with legal force or conviction decisions with other sanctions.

 ²) Previous adjudications mean court sentencing with legal force or conviction decisions 5 years before the initial event.